kannikakabilar/Kannika-Notas/GitHub/README.md

 <h1 style="color:#ff4b19">GitHub</h1>

+Note: Need to learn about inputs and outputs in GitHub Actions

 <h3 style="color:#ff4b19">What is GitHub Actions?</h3>

 GitHub Actions is a CI/CD service provided by GitHub that allows you to automate workflows directly within your GitHub repositories.